GaloisInc/VERSE-Toolchain/docs/tech_notes/2025-3-14-CN-mkm-demo.md

 }
 ```

+If we wrote the state machine in a formal language, rather than a diagram, we
+could even extract it directly to this representation.

-## 5 - CN Predicate as part of a function contract
+## 6 - CN Predicate as part of a function contract

 The main event handler for MKM is the `client_event()` function.
 It is a
 requirement of the MKM module that this function to respects the structure of the